noodleslove/notes/Full Stack/ASP.NET.md

 supported by asp.net core?

 9. What is the use of a filter in the asp.net core application?
-Explain the filter types available in the asp.net
+Explain the filter types available in the asp.net Filters in ASP.NET Core provide a way to run code before or after specific stages in the request processing pipeline.
+They are used to implement cross-cutting concerns like logging, exception handling, authentication, authorization, caching, and more.

+- Authorization Filters
+- Resources Filters
+- Action Filters
+- Exception Filters
+- Result Filters

 core application?

 10. What are some custom Filters you created?
 How to define a Global filter in asp.net core?
+Use the `ConfigureServices` or `Program.cs` to register filters globally, ensuring they are applied to all actions or controllers.

-11. What is your understanding of Caching?
+12. What is your understanding of Caching?
 How did you use Caching in your application?
 In-memory or

 Distributed caching?
 Give me some examples where caching is useful.